 “This is the biggest present you can give them: good rebirth, finish samsara, liberation, and the positive imprints of the Mahayana teachings and mantras also lead to enlightenment.
 If you liberate animals, it helps you to have a long life, or you can dedicate the merit from their liberation to those who have life obstacles.”
 Lama Zopa Rinpoche [2b]

 Enlightenment for the Dear Animals supports a number of projects around the world that benefit animals and provide them with Dharma.
-Currently, the two main priority projects we support are the Animal Liberation Sanctuary in Kathmandu, Nepal and the animal sanctuary at MAITRI in Bodhgaya, India.
-In addition to these, we support a number of activities such as the rescue and treatment of wildlife, the rescue of pets on death row, the stopping of kangaroo shooting and other animal activities in Australia through Tree of Compassion, the rescue of homeless, abused, neglected cats in Singapore through Metta Cats, dog rescue and treatment in Dharamsala, India via Tibet Charity, plus numerous other smaller projects and activities.
-In the near future, we hope to provide help to the dogs at Sera Monastery in south India (read below for information on our recent activities).
+Currently, the two main priority projects we support are the Animal Liberation Sanctuary in Kathmandu, Nepal and the animal sanctuary at MAITRI Charitable Trust in Bodhgaya, India.
+In addition to these, we support a number of activities such as the rescue and treatment of wildlife, the rescue of pets on death row, the stopping of kangaroo shooting and other animal activities in Australia through Tree of Compassion, the rescue of homeless, abused, neglected cats in Singapore through Metta Cats, dog rescue and treatment in Dharamsala, India via Tibet Charity, plus numerous other smaller projects and activities (read below for information on our recent activities).

 Follow the link here to see highlights of our recent activities or click on “Read More” below.

 FPMT study groups/projects are groups which are using this status as a probationary period before a group becomes a legal entity and a full FPMT project.
 FPMT Study Groups are not yet affiliated with the FPMT, and therefore do not have the same responsibilities as a center, financially or administratively.
 FPMT Study Groups are required to work towards becoming an FPMT center (or project or service, as appropriate for your group).

 There are 2 main priority projects that we are targeting for support currently: